aws-samples/generate-your-presentation-with-llm/README.md

 - Generate complete presentations from a simple topic description
 - Customize contact information and company details
-- Generate background images and slide images using Amazon Titan Image Generator
+- Generate background images and slide images using Amazon Nova Canvas
 - Support for multiple slide layouts and formats
 - Automatic generation of agenda and thank you slides
 - Slide thumbnails preview rendering via OpenOffice integration